7568/7568.github.io/_posts/2017-05/2017-06-05-springboot Add Propertis.md

 layout: post
 title: add propertis to springboot (contain yml and properties file)
 ---

-### add propertis to springboot (contain yml and properties file)
----
-> this issues has confuse me several days , fortunately now I find a easy way to  resolve it.
-> you just create new CustomConfigration class like this:
+this issues has confuse me several days , fortunately now I find a easy way to  resolve it. you just create new CustomConfigration class like this:
 ```
 @Configuration
 public class CustomConfigration {